-- 488. In addition to the general investigative requirements established in this Agreement, with respect to the investigation of officer-involved shootings and deaths, the City and CPD will ensure that: - a.
-COPA investigators be provided the opportunity to participate in the preliminary assessment during the immediate aftermath of an officer-involved shooting or death to the same extent as any CPD member or any other law enforcement agency investigating the incident; - b. the Chief Administrator of COPA, or his or her designee, is present for the first viewing by CPD of available video or audio material related to the incident and when any audio or video material is collected and preserved at or near the scene from CPD or third-party surveillance systems. - i. the requirements of subparagraph (b), above, will not apply if: - (1) the Chief Administrator of COPA, or his or her designee, has been informed of the incident and is not available; and - (2) COPA is not on scene and there is a public safety need to review or listen to certain available audio or video prior to the COPA arrival on scene. - c. there is written documentation identifying each CPD member who viewed video evidence or listened to audio evidence at the scene; - d. within 30 days of the Effective Date, CPD issues a policy providing that:
+- 467. In addition to the general investigative requirements established in this Agreement, with respect to the investigation of officer-involved shootings and deaths, the City and CPD will ensure that: - a.
+COPA investigators be provided the opportunity to participate in the preliminary assessment during the immediate aftermath of an officer-involved shooting or death to the same extent as any CPD member or any other law enforcement agency investigating the incident; - b. the Chief Administrator of COPA, or his or her designee, is present for the first viewing by CPD of available video or audio material related to the incident and when any audio or video material is collected and preserved at or near the scene from CPD or third-party surveillance systems. - i. the requirements of subparagraph (b), above, will not apply if: - (1) the Chief Administrator of COPA, or his or her designee, has been informed of the incident and is not available; and - (2) COPA is not on scene and there is a public safety need to review or listen to certain available audio or video prior to the COPA arrival on scene. - c. there is written documentation identifying each CPD member who viewed video evidence or listened to audio evidence at the scene;

-- involved and witness CPD members do not discuss the facts relating to the incident with any witness until interviewed by COPA, except to the extent necessary to ensure public safety, as instructed by counsel in relation to civil or criminal proceedings, or participating in CPD officer wellness programs; - ii.
+- d. within 30 days of the Effective Date, CPD issues a policy providing that: - involved and witness CPD members do not discuss the facts relating to the incident with any witness until interviewed by COPA, except to the extent necessary to ensure public safety, as instructed by counsel in relation to civil or criminal proceedings, or participating in CPD officer wellness programs; - ii.
 COPA may extend the prohibition on discussion to the extent necessary to preserve the integrity of the investigation; and - iii. in no event may this prohibition extend beyond the final disciplinary decision, if any. - e. involved and witness CPD members will be separated, transported separately from the scene, and monitored to avoid contact or communications relating to the incident until released by the responding supervisor at or above the rank of Commander; - f. administrative interviews of involved and witness CPD members will be audio recorded and, where possible, video recorded, with COPA investigators present, except that a member may speak with his or her attorney or union representative in private; and - g. investigators will not delay interviewing involved and witness CPD members, and will conduct such interviews as soon as feasible, consistent with any applicable collective bargaining agreement.
 Investigators will document, and make part of the administrative investigative file, all requests made on behalf of involved or witness CPD members to reschedule an interview.

-- 489. The City recognizes that officer-involved shootings are traumatic incidents.
-The City and CPD are committed to treating all impacted with dignity and respect. - 490.
-The City and CPD are committed to ensuring their actions do not unreasonably impede access to information for families of the injured and deceased. - 491.
-In addition to the investigative requirements set forth in this Agreement, with respect to officer-involved shootings and officer-involved deaths, the City and CPD will ensure that CPD members act in a manner that is consistent with CPD's commitment to the principle of the sanctity of life, and will treat the deceased with respect, including the prompt screening from public view or covering of the deceased and, following timely evidence collection procedures, removal of the deceased. - 492.
+- 468. In addition to the investigative requirements set forth in this Agreement, with respect to officer-involved shootings and officer-involved deaths, the City and CPD will ensure that CPD members act in a manner that is consistent with CPD's commitment to the principle of the sanctity of life, including the prompt screening or covering of human remains and, following timely evidence collection procedures, removal of human remains. - 469.
 Criminal investigations into the actions of any CPD member relating to any "officer-involved death" will comply with the Police and Community Relations Improvement Act, 50 ILCS 727/1-1 et seq. ("PCRIA").
 The City will use best efforts to ensure that a "law enforcement agency," as that term is defined under PCRIA, will conduct such investigations.
 The "law enforcement agency" conducting criminal investigations into the actions of any CPD member relating to any "officer-involved death" will have substantial experience and expertise in criminal homicide investigations.